-As for the amount to grate, I used 50 g of white chocolate, which was fine.
+As for the amount to grate, I used ¼ cup (50 g) of white chocolate, which was fine.

 I recommend grating the chocolate just before the 4 hours cooling time is over.
 So that there is not too much time between the grating and the rolling.
 You can store the grated white chocolate in the fridge, but this makes it moist and sticky, which is counterproductive for the rolling.

 Before you start shaping the balls, I recommend preparing the following: Chocolate paper cups!
-Nothing more stupid than when you already have Baileys coated hands from rolling, and then afterward, you realize that you have no place where you can put the finished balls!
+Nothing is more stupid than when you already have Baileys-coated hands from rolling, and then afterward, you realize that you have no place where you can put the finished balls!
 It has already happened to me once or twice, therefore the tiny tip! 😉

-Once the cooling time is over, take the mixture out of the fridge and cut out small pieces with a teaspoon.
-Form balls by rolling the cut-out mixture between your hands (moisten your hands for this or use gloves), roll them in the grated white chocolate immediately afterward and place the finished rolled ball in a chocolate paper cup.
+Once the cooling time is over, remove the mixture from the fridge and cut out small pieces with a teaspoon.
+Form balls by rolling the cut-out mixture between your hands (moisten your hands for this or use gloves), roll them in the grated white chocolate immediately afterward, and place the finished rolled ball in a chocolate paper cup.